 Proposition 34.25.
-The product \cup_Q coincides with the quantum cup product on (N, ω_N) under the natural isomorphism $HF((L, b), (L, b); \Lambda{0,nov}^{\mathbb{Q}}) \cong H(N; \mathbb{Q}) \otimes \Lambda{0,nov}^{\mathbb{Q}}$.
+The product $\cup_Q$ coincides with the quantum cup product on $(N, \omega_N)$ under the natural isomorphism $HF((L, b), (L, b); \Lambda{0,nov}^{\mathbb{Q}}) \cong H(N; \mathbb{Q}) \otimes \Lambda{0,nov}^{\mathbb{Q}}$ .
 We will prove Proposition 34.25 also in §38.

-We remark that for the case of diagonals, \mathfrak{m}k $(k \geq 3)$ define a quantum (higher) Massey product.
+We remark that for the case of diagonals, $\mathfrak{m}k$ $(k \geq 3)$ define a quantum (higher) Massey product.
 It was discussed formally in [Fuk97III].
 We made it rigorous here.
 Remark 34.26.
 The authors thank Cheol-Hyun Cho for some helpful discussion concerning Proposition 34.25.
-There are related works by Welschinger on real pseudo-holomorphic discs in symplectic 4-manifolds.
+There are some related works by Welschinger on real pseudo-holomorphic discs in symplectic 4-manifolds.
 See [Wel05], for example.
-As we mentioned already, the proof of Theorems 34.16 and 34.17 are based on the \mathbb{Z}2 -symmetry on the moduli space of pseudo-holomorphic discs.
-To work out the details of this idea we first need to choose an almost complex structure J on M for which τ is anti-holomorphic.
-We need to choose J generic enough so that the assumptions imply absence of the moduli space of pseudo-holomorphic discs of "wrong dimension".
-This is necessary so that we can use this almost complex structure J to apply Theorems 34.3 and 34.7.
+As we mentioned already, the proof of Theorem 34.17 is based on the $\mathbb{Z}2$ symmetry on the moduli space of pseudo-holomorphic discs.
+To work out the details of this idea we first need to choose an almost complex structure J on M for which $\tau$ is anti-holomorphic.
+We need to choose J generic enough so that the semi-positivity implies absence of the moduli space of pseudo-holomorphic discs of "wrong dimension".
+This is necessary so that we can use this almost complex structure J to apply Theorems 34.4 and 34.7.
 We discuss this point in §39.

-The other important point (which the authors overlooked in the year-2000 preprint version [FOOO00] of this book) is that the canonical involution on the moduli space of pseudo-holomorphic discs induced by τ may have a fixed point.
+The other important point (which the authors overlooked in the year-2000 preprint version [FOOO00] of this book) is that the canonical involution on the moduli space of pseudo-holomorphic discs induced by $\tau$ may have a fixed point.
 The pseudo-holomorphic disc corresponding to a fixed point of this involution is called lantern, and is studied in detail in §40.
 There we construct another involution on the moduli space of lanterns which we use for a similar cancellation process.
-(We remark that we do not need to study lanterns to prove Theorems 34.3, 34.7, 34.20 and Corollary 34.22.)
+(We remark that we do not need to study lanterns to prove Theorems 34.20 and Corollary 34.22.)
 We construct a sequence of involutions on the interior of our moduli space in §41 and show in §42 that they can be regarded as involutions on the spaces with Kuranishi structure.
 (See §A1.3.)
-In §43, we study the boundary of the moduli space and complete the proof of Theorem 34.16.
-Numerical positivity of $L = \text{Fix } \tau$ is used only in this section.
-See §43.1 for the reason we need this unpleasant condition.
+In §43, we study the boundary of the moduli space and complete the proof of Theorem 34.17.
+Condition 34.16 is used only in this section.
+See §43.1 for the reason we need this unpleasant assumption.
 Remark 34.27.
 The authors thank U. Frauenfelder for pointing out an error in the year-2000 preprint version mentioned above.
-The idea applied here to rectify this error is due to the 4th named author and has been used by Frauenfelder also in his paper [Fra04] which discusses a particular case of the Arnold-Givental conjecture. \S 35.
-Single-valued perturbation.
+The idea applied here to rectify this error is due to the 4th named author and has been used by Frauenfelder also in his paper [Fra04] which discusses a particular case of the Arnold-Givental conjecture. §35.
+Single valued perturbation.